If you’re in the process of managing your own website, you’ve probably noticed the term “Responsive Website” being tossed around lately.

 Luckily for you there are online tools that you can use to test your website on these different platforms using remote software (we use CrossBrowserTesting).
 At this point, you’ll be able to see how your website renders across almost every different type of operating system, device, or browser variable imaginable.

-So what do you do if you find an issue?
 What generally causes a rendering issue in a specific browser or device is the CSS style that has been written for the website.
 These styles render differently across all browsers and their subsequent versions.
 This can vary drastically if a browser is no longer being supported or hasn’t been updated recently.
 Generally, Internet Explorer is the most affected by newer CSS elements.

 To resolve this issue, developers write new code by targeting specific versions of browsers.
 If your navigation isn’t appearing properly on Internet Explorer, a web developer will write CSS that will override an unsupported code, restoring functionality to the website.
 There are cases where this isn’t possible, so the main goal becomes trying to make the functionality work as efficiently as possible with the limitations of the browser.